Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 D. Both the Complainant and Respondent have the option to provide names of potential witnesses to the Investigator(s).
 Where witnesses are interviewed as part of the investigation, the name of the witness and the information gathered in the interviews will be included in the written investigation report, which the parties will have the opportunity to review at the conclusion of the investigation.
 If either party wishes to provide expert testimony or evidence, they are solely responsible for securing attendance of any expert witness at a hearing, and for the costs or fees associated with any expert report or testimony.
 If NYU (i.e. the Adjudicator) determines that expert witness testimony is necessary, then the University would secure attendance and be responsible for costs.

 E. The prior sexual history of the Complainant or Respondent will never be used to prove character or reputation.
-A Complainant’s or Respondent’s prior sexual history with persons other than the other party involved in the Investigation will generally not be considered as evidence during an Investigation or Hearing and will only be considered under the following two circumstances: (1) Where there is a current or ongoing relationship between the Complainant and the Respondent, and consent is at issue, the prior sexual history between the parties may be relevant to assess the manner and nature of communications between the parties, which may inform the determination whether consent was sought and given during the incident.
+Evidence of a Complainant’s sexual predisposition will not be considered as relevant.
+A Complainant’s prior sexual history with persons other than the other party involved in the Investigation will generally not be considered as relevant evidence during an Investigation or Hearing and will only be considered as relevant under the following two circumstances: (1) Where there is a current or ongoing relationship between the Complainant and the Respondent, and consent is at issue, the prior sexual history between the parties may be relevant to assess the manner and nature of communications between the parties, which may inform the determination whether consent was sought and given during the incident.
 As noted in the Policy, however, the mere fact of a current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent.
 Even in the context of a relationship, consent on one occasion does not constitute consent on a subsequent occasion.
 (2) Prior sexual history may also be relevant to show that someone other than the Respondent committed the conduct alleged by the Complainant.
 The Investigator will determine the relevance of this information and both parties will be informed if evidence of prior sexual history is deemed relevant.

-In gathering information, the Investigator(s) may also consider other reports of, or findings of responsibility for, the same or substantially similar conduct by the Respondent to the extent such information is relevant and available.
+The Investigator(s) will not, as a general rule, consider the sexual history of a Respondent to be relevant to an Investigation.
+However, the Investigator(s) may consider other reports of, or findings of responsibility for, the same or substantially similar conduct by the Respondent to the extent such information is relevant and available.
 Such information may be relevant to prove motive, intent, absence of mistake, pattern, or another material fact.
 For example, where there is evidence of a pattern or conduct of the same or substantially similar nature by the Respondent, either prior to or subsequent to the conduct in question, regardless of whether there has been a finding of responsibility, this information may be relevant and probative to the determination of responsibility and/or assigning of a sanctioning, as applicable.
 Similarly, prior or subsequent conduct of a party, even when it involves conduct that may violate University policy, may be considered when relevant.

-G. At the conclusion of the fact-gathering, the Investigator(s) will make information gathered in the Investigation available for review by the parties and their advisors, typically in the form of a draft investigation report.
+G. At the conclusion of the fact-gathering, the Investigator(s) will make information gathered in the Investigation available for review by the parties and their advisors.
 The parties will have an equal opportunity to inspect and review any evidence obtained as part of the Investigation that is directly related to the allegations, including the evidence upon which the University does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence, whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
-The Investigator(s) will send to each party and the party’s advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties will have ten (10) days to submit a written response including any additional comment, information, or witnesses, which the Investigator(s) will consider prior to completion of the investigative report.
+The Investigator(s) will send to each party and the party’s advisor, if any, the evidence subject to inspection and review in an electronic format, and the parties will have ten (10) days to submit a written response including any additional comment, information, or witnesses, which the Investigator(s) will consider prior to completion of the investigative report.

 Parties and their advisors are expected and urged to maintain the privacy of Family Educational Rights and Privacy Act (FERPA)-protected and/or sensitive information gathered or learned in the Investigation.
 Sharing of such information in a manner that constitutes Retaliation or other Prohibited Conduct under the Policy may subject an individual to disciplinary sanctions, where appropriate.